Creating Terraform Templates on OpenStack¶

 ]

-1. Execute a terraform show again and recount the instance in the state.
-Why doesn't the output variable change?
+again and recount the instance in the state.
+Why doesn't the output variable change? - Execute a

-2. Execute a terraform apply (without the -auto-approve) and review what will be updated.
-Once you are satisfied with the changes that will happen, enter yes at the prompt.
+) and review what will be updated.
+Once you are satisfied with the changes that will happen, enteryes

 Expected Response